appleboy/telegram-action/README.md

 * format - optional. `markdown` or `html`.
 See [MarkdownV2 style](https://core.telegram.org/bots/api#markdownv2-style)
 * message - optional. custom message
 * message_file - optional. overwrite the default message template with the contents of the specified file.
+* webpage_preview - optional. disables link previews for links in this message. default is `true`.

 ## Example